Kate Gosselin Rumors: ‘Kate Plus 8’ Star Makes Children ‘Prisoners In Their Own Home’?

 — In Touch Weekly (@intouchweekly) January 19, 2017

-And these Kate Gosselin rumors are confirmed by ComicBook.com, who make clear that Kate controls everything that the children do, and even controls whether Jon can see his children or not.
+And these Kate Gosselin rumors are confirmed by ComicBook.com, who make clear that Kate controls everything that the children do and even controls whether Jon can see his children or not.
 Jon was not involved in the decision-making process of putting 11-year-old Collin into a treatment facility, and neither was he involved in the process of determining whether they can have cell phones (Kate said that they could not).

 In a nutshell, Kate is such a strict parent that she not only rules over her children with an iron fist, but she rules over her ex-husband with one, as well.
 It’s questionable if this is a good idea for anyone involved, but that hasn’t stopped Kate, according to the outlet.